trombik/ansible-role-octoprint/README.md

 The role assumes `sudo` is used for `become_method` in `ansible`.

+The role assumes `systemd` is used on Debian family.

 # Role Variables

 | Variable | Description | Default |